william-w-zhao/premier-league-pythagorean-expectation/README.md

 ```

 ## Accuracy
-The model has a mean absolute error of 3.587, approximately the points in 1 win.
-Furthermore, the bias, -0.00779, is negligible.
-The model is both strongly predictive of the points that a Premier League team should achieve in a season purely based on Goals For and Goals Against, while also being centered with little bias.
+This model has a calculated MAE of 3.587 and RMSE of 4.479, indicating that the model is accurate to a degree of 1-2 games.
+These accuracy measurement values are significant improvements on existing models, such as FootyStats', which holds a MAE and RMSE over the last three seasons of available data of 9.400 and 11.885 respectively.

+This model reduces error by roughly 62% (61.8% in MAE and 62.3% in RMSE) and is around 2.6x more accurate.
+In direct significance, this model reduces the average error in calculated expected points by 6 to 7 points, a large difference in league position.
+As such, this model represents a striking improvement over existing predictors of expected points.

 ## Conclusion
 This model finds a k-value for the Premier League of approximately 1.209.
 This means that for each time a team doubles their ratio of Goals For/Goals Against, they should expect that their points would increase by approximately 2.311.
 Here are some interesting takes from recent seasons of the Premier League: